 ViaSat and WildBlue have different fiscal year ends.
 Accordingly, the unaudited pro forma condensed combined statement of operations for the nine months ended January 1, 2010 combines the unaudited historical results of ViaSat for the nine months ended January 1, 2010 and the unaudited historical results of WildBlue for the nine months ended September 30, 2009.
 The unaudited pro forma condensed combined statement of operations for the fiscal year ended April 3, 2009 combines the historical results of ViaSat for the year ended April 3, 2009 and the historical results of WildBlue for the year ended December 31, 2008.
-The unaudited pro forma condensed combined statements of operations are presented as if the acquisition and the issuance of the old notes had occurred on March 29, 2008 and include all adjustments that give effect to events that are directly attributable to the acquisition of WildBlue, expected to have a continuing impact and that are factually supportable, net of the impact for the seventeen days of WildBlue operations post-acquisition already included in the unaudited historical results of ViaSat for the nine months ended January 1, 2010.
+The unaudited pro forma condensed combined statement of operations for the old notes had occurred on March 29, 2008 and include all adjustments that give effect to events that are directly attributable to the acquisition of WildBlue, expected to have a continuing impact and that are factually supportable, net of the impact for the seventeen days of WildBlue operations post-acquisition already included in the unaudited historical results of ViaSat for the nine months ended January 1, 2010.